bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

 Usage
 =====

 Placing your media files
 ------------------------

-You can choose the directory to store your controller and action files in.
-You can use either controller files, or action files, or both.
-To use the default directory which requires no additional configuration, place your files like this:
+You can store your media files anywhere within your webroot, but the easiest way to use the plugin is to follow the same conventionsused by CakePHP and put JavaScript files under 'app/webroot/js/' and CSS files under 'app/webroot/css/'.
+This will require the least configuration, and that's usually preferred.

+AutoAsset is able to automatically include CSS and JS files corresponding to the controller and/or action in the current request.
+This feature is enabled by default, but nothing will happen unless you either tell AutoAsset where your controller-based assets are located, or put them in the location AutoAsset is expecting.

+By default, place your controller files in a structure such as this:

     /app/webroot/
-                 css/
-                     controllers/
-                 js/
-                     controllers/

-Underneath controllers/ you can place asset files for any of your controllers.
-For a 'users' controller you could have files here:

-    /app/webroot/css/controllers/users.css
-    /app/webroot/js/controllers/users.js

-You can also utilize separate CSS and/or JS files for specific controller actions, like this:

-    /app/webroot/css/controllers/users/index.css
-    /app/webroot/js/controllers/users/index.js
+                 css/controllers/
+                                 pages.css
+                                 users.css
+                                 another_controller.css
+                 js/controllers/
+                                pages.js
+                                users.js
+                                another_controller.js

+In the above example, both pages.css and pages.js will be loaded when the current request is within 'PagesController'.

+Likewise, you can create CSS and JS files for individual actions to further separate logic and keep your files sparse and clean.
+Create a structure such as this:

+    /app/webroot/
+                 css/controllers/
+                                 pages/
+                                       display.css
+                                 users/
+                                       add.css
+                                       index.css
+                 js/controllers/
+                                users/
+                                      index.js
+                                      delete.js

+In the above example, when PagesController is displaying a page, pages.css will be loaded.
+When on the main Users index, users/index.css and users/index.js will be loaded.

+You can combine both controller and action files.
+In this case, with both of the above examples, when on Users index the following files will be loaded if they exist:

+    css/controllers/users.css
+    css/controllers/users/index.css
+    js/controllers/users.js
+    js/controllers/users/index.js

-You don't need to create a controller media file to be able to use an action media file.
-If you use both, the controller file will start loading before the action file, but since they are loaded asynchronously they are not guaranteed to finish loading in the same order.
-Keep reading to learn about how to properly define dependencies for your JS and CSS files.
+You don't need to create a controller file to be able to use an action file.
+If you do use both, the controller file will start loading before the action file, but by default they are loaded asynchronously and thus are not guaranteed to finish loading in the same order.
+Keep reading to learn the recommended way to define dependencies for your JS and CSS files when using AutoAsset.

-Finally, you can place any other JS files anywhere underneath your webroot/js directory, and any other CSS files underneath your webroot/css directory, and have AutoAsset place them in your layout or load them asynchronously.

-You might place your JS libraries in webroot/js/libs, for example.
-AutoAsset will then be able to reference library paths such as 'libs/jquery-1.6.min'.
+For the rest of your JS and CSS assets, place them anywhere in a logical structure underneath the respective app/webroot/js/ and app/webroot/css/ directories.
+In this way you can load them with AutoAsset, or load them with some other tool, or Cake's core HtmlHelper, without moving them.

+Some simple file placement recommendations:

+*  Place JS libraries under js/libs/; If it's a multi-file library, create a directory for it under js/libs/
+*  Place Jquery plugins under js/libs/jquery/ or js/libs/jquery/plugins/ to keep them better secluded
+*  Place CSS files under css/libs/ with the same guidelines as for JS files

 Loading the component
 ---------------------

-Next, load the AssetGatherer component in your AppController.
+Next, load the AssetCollector component in your AppController.
 Your $components array might look like this:

-    public $components = array('AutoAsset.AssetGatherer');
+    public $components = array('AutoAsset.AssetCollector');

-Or maybe you want to provide a couple of options to AssetGatherer to make it even more useful:
+Or maybe you want to provide a couple of options to AssetCollector:

     public $components = array(
         'AutoAsset.AssetGatherer' => array(